czue/pegasus-docs/deployment/kamal.md

 Registry as the registry depending on your project configuration.
 If you are using a different registry you will need to update the action.

-To configure the workflow you will set some secrets in your repository settings.
+To configure the workflow you will need to set some secrets in your repository settings.
 In your repositories settings page, go to the "Secrets and variables -> Actions" section and add the following secrets to the "Repository Secrets" section:

 - `SSH_KEY`